Close

 Corporate Social Responsibility

-Annual Report on Corporate Social Responsibility (CSR) containing composition of CSR Committee and its terms of policy is provided in Annexure-I. The CSR policy of the Company is available on the Company’s website on https://www.pageind.com/policies-documents
+Annual Report on Corporate Social Responsibility (CSR) containing composition of CSR Committee and its terms of policy is provided in Annexure-I. The CSR policy of the Company is available on the Company's website at

 The following CSR activities have been carried out during the year under review:

-During the year under review, the company has spent an amount of Rs.73.08 million against a prescribed amount of Rs.102.18 million.
-The unspent CSR amount of Rs.29.10 million was transferred to Unspent Corporate Social Responsibility Account as per section 135(6) of the Companies Act 2013.
+During the year under review, the Company has spent an amount of Rs 65.78 million against the prescribed amount of Rs 109.64 million.
+The unspent CSR amount of '43.86 million was transferred to Unspent Corporate Social Responsibility Account as per section 135(6) of the Companies Act 2013 and such unspent amount will be utilized for the on-going projects detailed in the CSR Report.

 Evaluation of Board of Directors, Committees and Directors